 Portland Drunk Driving Accident Lawyer

-Portland drunk driving accident lawyer, Travis Mayor, aggressively pursues personal injury and wrongful death claims against drunk drivers, their insurance companies and in some cases the bar that contributed to the drunk driver’s intoxication.
+Portland accident attorney, Travis Mayor, aggressively pursues personal injury and wrongful death claims against drunk drivers, their insurance companies and in some cases the bar that contributed to the drunk driver’s intoxication.
 Travis’ approach is focused and relentless.
-Where other lawyers may give up because they see obstacles, Travis has the tenacity and knowledge to strategically fight on your behalf when the stakes are high.
+Where other attorneys may give up because they see obstacles, Travis has the tenacity and knowledge to strategically fight on your behalf when the stakes are high.
 He leaves no stone unturned when it comes to grappling with insurance companies.

 Case Example 1: A $400,000 settlement was reached in this Portland drunk driving case with the drunk driver’s insurance company.
 A liquor liability lawsuit was also filed against the tavern that served alcohol to the drunk driver while he was visibly intoxicated.
 Unfortunately, the tavern had illegally let its liability insurance lapse.
 The bar and its owners eventually filed bankruptcy.